Understanding grid balancing & congestion management

 What is congestion management?

 Congestion refers to situations where the local grid infrastructure experiences limitations in the transmission capacity.
-It happens when the flow of electricity is more than what the grid can handle without surpassing the thermal, voltage, and stability thresholds.
+It happens when the flow of electricity exceed what the grid can handle without surpassing the thermal, voltage, and stability thresholds.
 There are multiples risks associated with it, from inflated operational costs to the risk of blackout.

 What are the different congestion management strategies?